K4liber/subinterpreters/README.md

 Once I was struggling with a speed of loading the input data for some computation program.
 Loading was taking several seconds because of sequantial loading of multiple files with a table format data (excel/csv), laying on the storage.
 Using `multi-threading` it gave a solid speed-up.
 Unfortunetly, due to GIL existence and some CPU oprations involved, I was utilizing only a single core.

 I have tried to use `multi-processing` instead.
 The performance, when it comes to speed, was pretty the same as using multi-threading.
 The main process needs to spawn itself multiple times and it takes some time.
-I have experienced a long spawning time while debugging in VSCode, on the regular run it is not that slow.
+I have experienced a long spawning time while debugging in VSCode, on the regular run it was not that slow.

 #### We should not need multiple processes.